PGY1 Pharmacy Residency - IU Health West

 - Outpatient Adult Primary Care

-- Advanced versions of required rotations may be offered
+- Advanced versions of required rotations may be offered based on resident interest

 *Other elective opportunities may be coordinated based on Resident’s interests and preceptor availability.